 We also discovered in this SWOT Analysis of TCS that the firm is significantly reliant on its customers and has great brand recognition and trust.
 Considering the rising competition in a competitive field like IT, firms have to compete for their customers through improved marketing efforts.

-Qualifying for the required Digital Marketing abilities and completing Certified Courses may lead to job chances with major tech organisations such as Accenture.
+Qualifying for the required Digital Marketing abilities and completing Certified Courses may lead to job chances with major tech organizations such as Accenture.
 IIDE provides short-term certification that may get you up to speed in a variety of digital skills and experience in areas like social media marketing, media planning, and SEO in as little as five days.